benmanthey/Random/readme.txt

 Version:

-1.0.0.0 -- October 24, 2015 -- Rearranged all files into correctly directory structure, add compiler optimizations, will now compile into smaller and faster LVLIBP file.
+1.0.0.0 -- October 24, 2015 -- Rearranged all files into correct directory structure, add compiler optimizations, will now compile into smaller and faster LVLIBP file.
 0.9.2.0 -- June 20, 2015 -- Added info on API Key and Licensing
 0.9.1.0 -- June 15, 2015 -- Moved two files into proper directories
 0.9.0.0 -- June 15, 2015 -- Ready for user testing.